byterubpay/byterub-site/_i18n/it/resources/user-guides/restore_account.md

 - Retrieve your 25 word @mnemonic-seed that you saved when creating your old ByteRub @wallet

-### Account Software:  monero-wallet-cli
+### Account Software:  byterub-wallet-cli

-- Open a command prompt and navigate to the drive and directory that contains monero-wallet-cli
+- Open a command prompt and navigate to the drive and directory that contains byterub-wallet-cli

-- At the command prompt type:  `monero-wallet-cli --restore-deterministic-wallet`
+- At the command prompt type:  `byterub-wallet-cli --restore-deterministic-wallet`

 - Once you press enter you will be prompted for a wallet file name.
 Give your wallet a new name, any name will do